tl27863/news/README.md

 # News

-News app compatible with web and android
+News app compatible with web and android made with Firebase

 ## Preview